-The mission of the Division of Burn, Trauma, Acute and Critical Care Surgery (BTACC) is to provide the best trauma care to the injured patient.
+The mission of the Division of Burn, Trauma, Acute and Critical Care Surgery (BTACCS) is to provide the best trauma care to the injured patient.
 This includes both adult and pediatric burn patients.
 An equally important part of the division’s responsibility is the teaching of medical students, residents, and surgical critical care fellows, both at Parkland Memorial Hospital and at outside training programs.

 UT Southwestern ranks among the top academic medical centers in the world.
 The institution’s faculty has received six Nobel Prizes, and includes 22 members of the National Academy of Sciences, 17 members of the National Academy of Medicine, and 14 Howard Hughes Medical Institute Investigators.